adamsilver/adamsilver.io-jekyll/_posts/2017-05-24-float-labels-are-problematic.md

 After writing [Placeholders are Problematic](/articles/placeholders-are-problematic/) some people suggested the float label pattern.

 The float label pattern works by having the label start off inside the input (like a placeholder does).
-But `onfocus` or when the user starts typing, the moves outside the input above the field.
+But `onfocus` or when the user starts typing, the label moves outside the input above the field.

 While this is better than supplanting labels with placeholders, this seductive, novel and space-saving technique is problematic for a number of reasons: